Sacred grove: Celtic polytheism

 Nemetons were often fenced off by enclosures, as indicated by the German term Viereckschanze – meaning a quadrangular space surrounded by a ditch enclosed by wooden palisades.

 Many of these groves, like the sacred grove at Didyma, Turkey are thought to be nemetons, sacred groves protected by druids based on Celtic mythology.
 In fact, according to Strabo, the central shrine at Galatia was called Drunemeton.
 Some of these were also sacred groves in Greek times (as in the case of Didyma), but were based on a different or slightly changed mythology.

 Germanic paganism

 Trees hold a particular role in Germanic paganism and Germanic mythology, both as individuals (sacred trees) and in groups (sacred groves).
-The central role of trees in Germanic religion is noted in the earliest written reports about the Germanic peoples, with the Roman historian Tacitus stating that Germanic cult practices took place exclusively in groves rather than temples.
+Their central role is noted in the earliest accounts, with Roman historian Tacitus reporting Germanic cult practices occurred exclusively in groves, not temples.
 Scholars consider that reverence for and rites performed at individual trees are derived from the mythological role of the world tree, Yggdrasil; onomastic and some historical evidence also connects individual deities to both groves and individual trees.
 After Christianization, trees continue to play a significant role in the folk beliefs of the Germanic peoples.